Army veteran, border patrol deputy among Trump’s guests for State of the Union

-WASHINGTON (NEXSTAR) ─ For U.S. Army veteran Tony Rankins, it’s hard to put into words what it means to be a gust of President Donald Trump at the State of the Union address.
+WASHINGTON (NEXSTAR) ─ For U.S. Army veteran Tony Rankins, it’s hard to put into words what it means to be a guest of President Donald Trump at the State of the Union address.

 “It’s unbelievable, from sleeping on the streets to being here at the White House,” Rankins said.